PanosChatzi/panos-chatz/content/authors/admin/_index.md

   - course: MSc in Human Performance and Health
     institution: Aristotle University of Thessaloniki
     year: 2019
-  - course: BSc in Physical Education and Sport Science
+  - course: BSc in Sports Science
     institution: National and Kapodistrian University of Athens
     year: 2017